yigitatesh/face_recognizer/README.md

 Just run face_recognizer_trainer.py

 # How to Run the Face Recognizer
-After preparing images and training svm model, run face_recognizer.py.
+After preparing images and training svm model, run face_recognizer.py. <br>
 If you have already trained svm model and images are same, there is no need to train it again.